input-output-hk/blockscout-open-source/KNOWN-ISSUES.md

 # Blockscout
 ## Known Issues

-🛑 Unfortunately, we must inform you that our project is no longer maintained and there is no current plan to address these issues.
+🛑 Unfortunately, we must inform you that, as of 2023, our project is no longer maintained and there is no current plan to address these issues.
 ### Unhandled division by zero
 Synchronization throws the following error in logs:
 indexer.block.fetcher.import throws ArithmeticError bad argument during synchronization.